 Pasturing and Animal Care Fund –

-After becoming horse rescue unexpectedly in 2012, we do not currently own property but do have access to two separate private ranches where the majority of our horses reside.
-In return for the daily oversight and watering, the owners of the property charge Hidden Valley Wild Horse Protection Fund a monthly fee per horse totaling $4,235.
+After becoming a horse rescue unexpectedly in 2012, we do not currently own property but do have pasture boarding at two separate private ranches where the majority of our horses reside.
+In return for the daily oversight and watering, the owners of the property charge Hidden Valley Wild Horse Protection Fund a fee per horse totaling approximately $4,000 per month.

 One of the goals of our organization is to continue to reduce the size of our herd through gentling/training and adoption programs.
 We have successfully adopted out 40 horses to other rescue organizations and private adopters.
 We have a stringent adoption criterion and stipulate that all horses are welcome back with open arms and gates for the remainder of their lives should the adoptive owner no longer be able to care for it.